 At some point over the years, some smart member of our team affixed a sticker to the kitchen paper towel dispenser that said: “These are made from trees.”
 The point of this sticker was not to trigger immediate disavowal of all paper products forever but to call attention to the environmental impact of our daily decisions—with so many reusable options out there, why paper towels?—and nudge us to rethink what and how much we consume.

 Creating a more sustainable urban environment has always been central to Pratt Center’s mission.
 But until we started to redesign our website, we had never considered the extent to which our digital behaviors harbored hidden environmental costs.

 In 2017, Greenpeace reported that the energy footprint of the IT sector accounts for an estimated 7% of global electricity use.
 This energy use is increasing with the rapid adoption of online technologies, and may account for as much as 4.7% of global emissions, according to the Shift Project.
-Yet we often underestimate this footprint because the infrastructure that powers our devices--consisting of huge data storage centers spread all over the globe--is largely invisible.
+Yet we often underestimate this footprint because the infrastructure that powers our devices—huge data storage centers spread all over the globe—is largely invisible.

 Advocates have begun to ask how we might address this growing digital carbon footprint and what a move toward “digital sobriety” might look like.
 Web designers and developers have begun to propose practices and design solutions to cut down on the amount of data transfer required to browse a website.